CYCNO/wodo/readme.md

   cargo build --release
   ```
   and then you will find wodo executables (as per your OS) in **target/release/**

-## Future Todos
-- [ ] Ask About branch configuration when creating new one like, how big each todo size should be and color of the terminal and more
-- [ ] Able to change `settings.json` and configure colors of terminal
-- [ ] Able to edit todos and rename branches

 ## ✨ Contribution or Support
 If you want to **Contribute** or understand how it wodo works, see the [countribution.md](https://github.com/CYCNO/wodo/blob/main/contribution.md) Or if you want to add **features or report bugs**, create a new [issue](https://github.com/CYCNO/wodo/issues) or a [pull](https://github.com/CYCNO/wodo/pulls) request.